fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 To be  able to dig into the root cause of a problem requires a good understanding of the Erlang programming language.
-In this section, we will cover the basics of Erlang and make use of this knowledge in the last chapter of the book, when we discuss how to create a plugin for RabbitMQ and how to implement RabbitMQ.
+In this section, we will cover the basics of Erlang and make use of this knowledge in the last lab of the book, when we discuss how to create a plugin for RabbitMQ and how to implement RabbitMQ.

 To begin, you need to add the `<erlang_home>\bin` directory to